holochain/docs-pages/src/tutorials/coreconcepts/simple_micro_blog.md

 ![Retrieve Posts](../../../img/smb_retrieve_posts.png)

 !!! bug
-    There is currently a bug in the links implimentation that is preventing this from working.
+    There is currently a bug in the links implementation that is preventing this last operation from working.
     This is the nature of alpha software.
 We are working to solve this asap.
     See [this issue](https://github.com/holochain/holochain-rust/issues/1824) for more details.